meguiluzo/hello-world/hello-world-microprofile/README.md

     mvn clean package

-This will create an executable jar file **helloworld-microprofile.jar** within the _target_ maven folder.
+This will create an executable jar file **hello-world-microprofile.jar** within the _target_ maven folder.
 This can be started by executing the following command

-    java -jar target/helloworld-microprofile.jar
+    java -jar target/hello-world-microprofile.jar

 ### Liberty Dev Mode